-scattering below the cloud (denoted A in Fig. 5) introduces light into the path.
-This light contains a component that is polarized perpendicular to the scattering plane-the plane including the Sun, the scattering object, and the observer-and a component that is unpolarized.
-(For Fig. 5, the scattering plane is the plane of the paper.)
+To better understand cloud AOP deviations from molecular-scattering AOP in a partly cloudy sky, it is important to consider individual contributions from the scattering path to the polarimetric imager.
+Figure 5 shows the independent scattering mechanisms that contribute to the polarimetric image, assuming an unpolarized source.
+First, Rayleigh scattering below the cloud (denoted A in Figure 5) introduces light into the path.
+This light contains a component that is polarized perpendicular to the scattering plane-the plane including the sun, the scattering object, and the observer-and a component that is unpolarized.
+(For Figure 5, the scattering plane is the plane of the paper.)

-Second, the polarized component of the light from the cloud consists of light that is both singly and multiply scattered (denoted B in Fig. 5).
-Single-scattered light from liquid clouds will be polarized either perpendicular or parallel to the scattering plane depending upon cloud parameters such as drop size and cloud optical depth.
-Previous research has shown that most polarization from the cloud arises from single scattering, while multiply scattered light primarily reduces the DOLP [18].
-Models have shown that, in the vast majority of cases, the AOP of the multiply scattered light is the same as the AOP of the singly scattered light [19,20].
+Second, the polarized component of the light from the cloud consists of light that is both singly and multiply scattered (denoted B in Figure 5).
+Single-scattered light from liquid clouds will be polarized either perpendicular or parallel to the scattering plane-depending upon cloud parameters such as drop size, cloud optical depth, etc. Previous research has shown that most polarization from the cloud arises from single scattering, while multiply scattered light primarily reduces the DOLP [18].
+Models have shown that in the vast majority of cases, the AOP of the multiply scattered light is the same as the AOP of the singly scattered light [19,20].
 Therefore, the polarized component of the light scattered by the cloud nominally will be polarized either parallel or perpendicular to the scattering plane.

-Third, an unpolarized component of multiple scattering emanates from the cloud (denoted C in Fig. 5).
+Third, an unpolarized component of multiple scattering emanates from the cloud (denoted C in Figure 5).
 Although this component is not strictly physically separate from the polarized component of the cloud radiance, conceptually it is helpful to consider it independently from the polarized component.

-Finally, perpendicularly polarized Rayleigh scattering above the cloud (denoted D in Fig. 5) may contribute to the measurement.
+Finally, perpendicularly polarized Rayleigh scattering above the cloud (denoted \mathbf{D} in Figure 5) may contribute to the measurement.
 For thick clouds, it is not necessary to consider the molecular scattering above the cloud because multiple scattering in the cloud destroys it.
 Still, for thin clouds it may contribute significantly to the polarimetric image.